Steve Rixon

 Stephen John Rixon (born 25 February 1954) is an Australian cricket coach and former international cricketer.
 He played in 13 Test matches and six One Day Internationals between 1977 and 1985.
-He has coached the New Zealand cricket team, New South Wales cricket team, Surrey County Cricket Club, Hyderabad Heroes and the Chennai Super Kings of the Indian Cricket League and was the fielding coach of the Australian national cricket team, Pakistan national cricket team and Sri Lanka national cricket team.
+He has coached New Zealand, New South Wales, Surrey, Hyderabad Heroes and the Chennai Super Kings in the Indian Cricket League, and has been the fielding coach of the Australian, Pakistani and Sri Lankan national teams.

 Career

 Rixon first came to public attention as a 16-year-old during the 1970/71 Marylebone Cricket Club tour of Australia, when England's wicket-keeper Alan Knott applauded Rixon's efforts for a Southern New South Wales team against the MCC.
 Rixon subsequently moved to Sydney to play initially for Waverley before transferring to Western Suburbs.
 Rixon made his first class debut in 1974–75.
 He made a first class century, 115, but only scored 232 runs at 17.8 for the season.
 He took 27 catches and made 4 stumpings.

 In 1976-77 Rixon scored 128 in a Shield game.

 In 1977, the leading Australian players were signed to World Series Cricket which led to them being banned from official cricket.
 These players included the then-Australian wicketkeeper Rod Marsh and the reserve keeper on the 1977 Ashes, Richie Robinson.
 There was a position open for test wicketkeeper.
 Leading contenders included the experienced John Maclean, the Queensland captain, and Rixon.

 Rixon was picked in the first test against India in 1977–78.
 He scored 9 and 5 with the bat but took five catches in a narrow Australian victory.

 In the second test, Rixon scored 50 runs in the first innings, taking part in a valuable 101 partnership with captain Bob Simpson.
 He took six catches and his second innings knock of 23 was crucial in helping Australia win by 2 wickets.
 In the third test he took four catches and scored 11 and 12.
 In the 4th he scored 17 and 11 and took 2 catches.
 In the final test, which Australia won, he scored 32 and 13 and took 5 catches.

 Rixon kept his place on the subsequent tour of the West Indies.
 In the first test he scored 1 and 0, took two catches and a stumping.
 In the second he made 16 and 0.
 In the third he scored 54 (Australia's second top score of the innings) and 39 not out, the latter runs especially crucial in guiding Australia to a three wicket victory.
 In the fourth test he scored 21 and 13 not out.
 In the final test he scored 13 not out, took four catches and made a stumping.